MoniqueNicolate/Generic-Website-App/README.md

 # Introduction
-After my studies i am going to work as gereric assistance, and for that i have decided to  create this website so that i will benefit from it so as my studies.
+After my studies i am going to work as gereric assistance, and for that i have decided to  create this website so that i will benefit from it so as my studies.My project is ony going to specialize on health food.
+This site is going to be useful world wide since health is what the world needs today.

 ## Technologies features
 1. Front end